Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Background on Quiver Invariant Theory

-at which point one could use Tardos's strongly polynomal time algorithm to check whether $\sigma$ belongs to $\Eff(Q, \beta)$. \end{rmk}
+Thus, one might hope that a solution to the Polytopal Problem \ref{poly-prob-quiver-semi-inv} combined with Tardos' algorithm would imply an effective solution to the generic quiver semi-stability Problem \ref{gen-semi-stab-problem}.
+This is indeed the case assuming that the input is specified as in Remark \ref{rmk-non-natural-input-form}.

+On the other hand, when the input ($\beta$ and $\sigma$) is specified as lists of integers, each of length $|Q_0|$, we are not aware of any examples of polytopes $\p_\sigma$ (solutions to the Polytopal Problem) that can be constructed in strongly polynomial time from this input.
+We are thankful to M. Vergne and M. Walter for pointing this out to us. \end{rmk}

 For the remainder of this section we assume that $Q$ is a bipartite quiver (not necessarily $n$-complete) with source vertices $x_1, \ldots, x_m$, and sink vertices $y_1, \ldots, y_\ell$.
-For a sincere dimension vector $\beta$, let $Q_\beta$ be the flag extension of $Q$ defined as below, where the flag $\F(x)$ has $\beta(x) -1$ vertices for each $x \in Q_0$.
+For a sincere dimension vector $\beta$, let $Q_\beta$ be the flag extension of $Q$ defined as below, where the flag $\F(x)$ is an equioriented type $\mathbb{A}$ quiver with $\beta(x) -1$ arrows for each $x \in Q_0$.
 We use \tikz \draw [line width=1pt, double distance=2pt, arrows = {-Latex[length=0pt 3 .5]}] (0,0) -- (1,0); to indicate that multiple arrows are allowed between vertices but $Q$ need not be $n$-complete.

 \black

 \begingroup\makeatletter \f@size{9.5}\check@mathfonts

 \endgroup